-- A. Puriose.
-The provisions of this Section are intended to establish procedures where y the CRM Administrator and/or CRM Agency Officials may enforce penalties against persons conducting activities or participating in projects within the jurisdiction of the CRM Program either without a required CRM Permit or CRM Variance or in violation of a [CRM Permit] or Variance terms and conditions.
+- A. Pureose.
+The provisions of this Section are intended to establish procedures whereby the CRM Administrator and/or CRM Agency Officials may enforce penalties against persons conducting activities or participating in projects within the jurisdiction of the CRM Program either without a required CRM Permit or CRM Variance or in violation of Variance terms and conditions.
 Remedies listed herein are cumulative and not exclusive and shall be in addition to remedies provided in Section 12 and those at law or equity.
-The actions of the CRM Administrator and/or CRM Agency Officials based upon this Section are agency action reviewable by the Commonwealth Trial Court. - B. Investication.
-The CRM Administrator shall have the authority to investicate direct investigations] of suspected [or known] violations of CNMI P.L.
+The actions of the CRM Administrator and/or CRM Agency Officials based upon this Section are agency action reviewable by the Commonwealth Trial Court. - B. Investigation.
+The CRM Administrator shall have the authority to investigate suspected violations of CNMI P.L.
 3-47 or CRM Rules and Regulations.
-[The CRM Administrator may direct the investigation of any fact, circumstance or activity that is reasonably related to his duties and responsibilities.]
 If practicable, the CRM Administrator shall first request the person or persons having knowledge or custody of the information to voluntarily produce or allow access to it.
 If voluntary production of or access to the information is not forthcoming, the CRM Administrator may implement the following measures to compel disclosure.

 (i).
-Authority to Search.
+Authoria to Search.

 - (a) Consent from Permit Application.
-The CRM Administrator or his designee may enter, at any reasonable time, the site of a proposed project for which there exists a signed CRM Permit application on file with the CRM Office [pursuant to the consent in the application]. - (b) Permit Authorization.
+The CRM Administrator or his designee may enter, at any reasonable time, the site of a proposed project for which there exists a signed CRM Permit application on file with the CRM Office. - (b) Permit Authorization.
 The CRM Administrator or his esignee may enter, at any reasonable time, the site of a project for which there has been granted a CRM Permit. - (c) Search Warrant.
-The CRM Administrator may, if necessary, apply to the Commonwealth Trial Court for a search warrant allowing entry onto a project site on land or water subject to CRM Program jurisdiction, pursuant to applicable law of administrative searches, regardless of the existence of a pending CRM Permit application or a currently valid CRM permit. - C. Prohibited Activites.
+The CRM Administrator may, if necessary, apply to the Commonwealth Trial Court for a search warrant allowing entry onto a project site on land or water subject to CRM Program jurisdiction, pursuant to applicable law of administrative searches, regardless of the existence of a pending CRM Permit application or a currently valid CRM permit. - C. Conditions Warranting Investigation.
 The CRM Administrator may act pursuant to this Section upon a reasonable determination that a violation of CNMI P.L.
 3-47 or CRM Rules and Regulations has occured.
 Such violations include, but are not limited to, projects undertaken without a required CRM Permit or CRM Variance and activities that do not conform to CRM Permit terms and conditions.
 Specific provisions regarding CRM Permit revocation, suspension or other action affecting the status of an issued CRM Permit, as provided in Section 12, are in addition to, and not exclusive of, the remedies in this Section.

-- Upon a determination that a violation of law subject to CRM Program jurisdiction has occured, the CRM Administrator may issue a cease and desist order to the person(s) responsible for the violation and state notice of intent to undertake legal proceedings unless corrective measures are undertaken.
-The letter shall state the corrective measures necessary and shall provide for a period in which compliance shall be effected. - Enforcement.
+- D. Warnin: Upon a determination that a violation of law subject to CRM Program jurisdiction has occured, the CRM Administrator may issue a cease and desist order to the person(s) responsible for the violation and state notice of intent to undertake legal proceedings unless corrective measures are undertaken.
+The letter shall state the corrective measures necessary and shall provide for a period in which compliance shall be effected. - E. Enforcement.
 Upon a determination that a person other than a CRM Permit holder is in violation of CNMI P.L.
 3-47 or applicable rules and regulations, the CRM Administrator shall promptly issue an Enforcement Notice to the offending party.
 The Enforcement Notice shall be delivered personally to the offending party or, if such service is not reasonably possible, it may be sent by certified mail to his residence or place of business.